TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-otherconnectiontypes.md

 * **Unable to link Azure DevOps with Bitbucket**

-    Ensure that you have the sufficient permissions on the subscription to make a connection.<br>
+    Ensure that you have the sufficient permissions on the subscription to make a connection.<br><br>

 * **Error when creating service connection using Azure ML: "Failed to create an app in Azure Active Directory"**